pardot/api-docs/docs/index.md

 * Must use either HTTP `GET` or `POST`
 * Must pass credentials in an HTTP `Authorization` header - or - in the body of a `POST` request

-> NOTE: Support for passing credentials via querystring is deprecated and will be forbidden in a future version of the API.
-Please update your API client as soon as possible.

 #### Sample GET Request